 Each workshop attendee receives a Moraine Valley Community College certificate of attendance and the appropriate adult education credit.
 Individuals who successfully complete ND8-112 Radiation Safety will be prepared to take the radiographer trainee test administered by the Illinois Emergency Management Agency (IEMA).
 Individuals who successfully complete the NDT courses will have fulfilled the training requirements for certification as defined by SNT-TC-1A and ANSI/ASNT-CP-189.

-A few short courses could lead you into an exciting apprenticeship where you could be evaluating the structural soundness of bridges, nuclear facilities or roller coasters, or determining the soundness of an airplane, or a rocket to the moon.
+A few short courses could lead you into an exciting apprenticeship where you could be evaluating the structural soundness of bridges, nuclear facilities, roller coasters, airplanes, or a rocket to the moon.

-Jobs related to nondestructive testing are projected to grow on average 5% to 9% from 2016-2026.
+Jobs related to nondestructive testing are projected to grow on average by 5% to 9% from 2016-2026.